Naveenan-25/M3_Bus_Ticket_Reservation/1_Requirements/README.md

 * You can choose a seat of your choice from the sitting arrangement and pay only what you should pay and nothing more.

+# Disadvantages

+* You need internet access.
+Reliable internet access is required to check reservations and add bookings that are made over the phone.

+* You need to be ready for an influx of new customers.

+* Not all online booking systems are created equal.